opensearch-project/documentation-website/_integrations/index.md

 OpenSearch adopted the [OpenTelemetry (OTel)](https://opentelemetry.io/) protocol as the foundation for its observability solution.
 OTel is a community-driven standard defining a consistent schema and data collection approach for metrics, logs, and traces.
 It is widely supported by APIs, software development kits (SDKs), and telemetry collectors, enabling features like auto-instrumentation for seamless observability integration.

-Unifying the integrations around the OTel schema provides a consistent experience for users.
+Adopting the OTel schema and leveraging its ecosystem enables OpenSearch Integrations to take a powerful, standardized approach to observability, providing you with comprehensive system insights.
 This shared schema allows cross-correlation and analysis across different data sources, enabling deeper insights into application and infrastructure performance.
 To this end, OpenSearch derived the [Simple Schema for Observability](https://github.com/opensearch-project/opensearch-catalog/tree/main/docs/schema/observability), which encodes the OTel standard as OpenSearch mappings.

 Additionally, OpenSearch supports the [Piped Processing Language (PPL)](https://opensearch.org/docs/latest/search-plugins/sql/ppl/index/), designed for high-dimensionality querying in observability contexts, empowering you with advanced analysis and troubleshooting capabilities beyond traditional dashboarding.

-Adopting the OTel schema and leveraging its ecosystem enables OpenSearch Integrations to take a powerful, standardized approach to observability, providing you with comprehensive system insights.

 ### Ingesting data

-Integrations and their dashboards rely on data ingested into OpenSearch conforming to the supported schemas.
+Integrations and associated dashboards rely on data ingested into OpenSearch conforming to the supported schemas.
 Compatible data pipelines are required, such as the following:

 - [Data Prepper](https://github.com/opensearch-project/data-prepper)
 - [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector)